SheffieldML/GPmat/matlab/readme.txt

 Version 0.15
 ------------

-Added tensor kernels and white noise kernels which don't return a parameter for optimisation, 'whiteFixed'.
+Added tensor kernels and white noise kernels which don't return a parameter for optimisation: 'whitefixed'.
+White fixed kernels were added by Nathaniel King.

 Version 0.142 Release Notes
 ---------------------------